 Theology, briefly, is faith seeking understanding (St. Anselm) about the nature of the divine and its relationship with the rest of the universe.
 Hence, theology implies that one's knowledge and action are coherent with one's beliefs.
 "Religion" and "spirituality" both refer to the relation between believers and their object of belief, and the practices that flow from this.
-Though synanymous, "religion" focuses on the communal relationship while "spirituality" on the personal relationship.
-In theology, both faith and knowledge must cohere, and this is necessary for success in poverty alleviation.
+Though synanymous, "religion" focuses on the communal relationship while "spirituality" on the personal relationship.29 In theology, both faith and knowledge must cohere, and this is necessary for success in poverty alleviation.
 "Religious body" refers to any religious denomination.
 "Church" refers to any Christian denomination or any worshipping community, that is, when it is written with a small "c".
-When it is written with a capital "C", it refers to the Catholic Church, since the focus of this work is the Catholic Church.
-In referring to any other particular denomination, its name is written in full, for example, Anglican Church.
-"Religious actor" could be an individual or a group.
+When it is written with a capital "C", it refers to the Catholic Church, since the focus of this work is the

-&lt;sup>29 Cf. Leanne Lewis Newman, "Faith, Spirituality, And Religion: A Model for Understanding the

-Differences," Special Issue on Faith, Spirituality, and Religion on Campus 23, no. 2 (2004): 102-110.
+29 Cf. Leanne Lewis Newman, "Faith, Spirituality, And Religion: A Model for Understanding the Differences," Special Issue on Faith, Spirituality, and Religion on Campus 23, no. 2 (2004): 102-110.